 According to an embassy employee, a social entrepreneur is working to help people.
 Entrepreneurs that could be engaged in factories, or service provision or trade, directly look at how they can make profit.
 Yet social entrepreneurs, according to this respondent, are entrepreneurs working with the community, with the population, and even support some of the marginalized groups of the rural community.
-This input dealers or service providers from the community itself.
-It count as a contribution to FNS, the respondent wonders.
+This social entrepreneur is starting from the community itself.
+Like input dealers or service providers from the community itself.
+It